randohm/mpdfront/README.md

 - music_dir: root music directory, normally set to the same as ```music_directory``` in mpd.conf
 - sound_card, sound_device: sound output device identifiers.
 ALSA device hw:2,1 would have sound_card=2, sound_device=1
 - logger_config: path to YML config for Python logging.
+- resize: yes/no for setting the window to be resizable
+- decorations: yes/no for setting window decorations, *ie. title bar, window frame*

 #### keys section
 - playpause: key to toggle play/pause